 The sun radiates gigantic quantities of energy to Earth – enough in an hour to theoretically supply the entire planet with electricity for a year.
 Accordingly, photovoltaic modules, which can be found on roofs and open spaces all round the world, are an appealing solution.
 They use silicon semiconductors that convert the sun’s rays into electricity.
 Alternatively, heat can be generated from sunlight: Solar thermal collectors warm oil or water with the aid of sunlight.
 The warm water is then used for heating.
 Incidentally, the world’s largest solar farm is in China.
 The Longyangxia Dam Solar Park comprises more than four million panels.
 They supply around 850 MW of electricity – enough energy for 140,000 single-family homes.

-Photovoltaic plants produced 46.2 terawatt hours (TWh) of electricity in Germany in 2018, according to the German Environment Agency – 11 percent of total energy supplied by renewables.
-Enough for more than 1.2 million households.
-8.9 TWh of heat are also generated by solar thermal systems.
+Photovoltaic plants produced 50.6 terawatt hours (TWh) of electricity in Germany in 2020, according to the German Environment Agency – 20 percent of total energy supplied by renewables.
+In addition, there are currently between 8 and 9 TWh of heat generated by solar thermal systems.

 Wind turbines can be found just about everywhere in Germany.
 The wind causes the rotor to turn.
 A generator converts the kinetic energy into electricity – like a bicycle’s dynamo.

-Wind turbines generated a total of 111.6 TWh of electricity in Germany in 2018 or 26 percent of the amount produced from renewable energies.
+Wind turbines generated a total of 131 TWh of electricity in Germany in 2020 or 23,7 percent of the whole German gross electricity consumption.
 The world’s largest wind turbine is located in Germany, at Gaildorf near Stuttgart.
 The giant is 246.5 meters tall and has an output of 3.4 megawatts (MW).

 Flowing water also generates energy.
 Hydropower plants operate with turbines located in a river or a dam wall.
 The current propels the turbine wheels which in turn drive power generators.
 The world’s largest hydropower plant is the Three Gorges Dam in China.
 Its wall is 185 meters high and 2,309 meters long.
 The plant has an output of 22.5 gigawatts (GW).